EngineerGuy314/JAWBONE/README.md

 Rp2040 main clock runs at only 18Mhz.

+**Power**

 Current consumption (3.3V):
 idle: 10mA
 w/GPS: 34mA
 w/MS5351: 56mA  (transmitting double ended into 70ohm)

+The pin marked "5V" feeds into 3.3V ldo regulator, which feeds VBUS.
+VBUS is boosted if needed by a MCP1640T.

+So "5V" is a universal power input, tolerant of anything between 2v and 7v.
+But the VBUS input can only be fed by sources between 2v and 3.3v.

 **telemetry changes Oct 2025:** (assumes config 59-)